Dick Davis (baseball)

 Richard Earl Davis (born September 25, 1953) is an American former professional baseball player.
 He played all or part of six seasons in Major League Baseball from 1977 until 1982, primarily as an outfielder.
 He also played five seasons in Japan with the Kintetsu Buffaloes from 1984 until 1988.
+His cousin was former infielder Enos Cabell.

+Amateur career

+Davis attended Compton High School in California where he played on the school's baseball team with Odell Jones, Reggie Walton, Gary Ward and LaRue Washington.

-Playing career
+Professional career

 Brewers

 Davis was signed as an amateur free agent by the Milwaukee Brewers in 1972.
 After several years in the minors, he was called up to the Brewers in July 1977.
 He split time in the outfield and as a designated hitter for the next four seasons, being used at DH more often than any other Brewer between 1978 and 1980.

 Phillies

 During spring training in 1981, the Brewers traded Davis to the Philadelphia Phillies for pitcher Randy Lerch.
 Davis played some right field and also came off the bench as a pinch hitter 20 times.
 Though Davis missed most of July and August with an injury, he had 96 at bats and hit .333 with 19 runs batted in.
 Davis continued in the same role to start the 1982 season, but was soon on the move again.